ITrafficConditioner

 EthernetInterface compound module

-This module represents an Ethernet network interface.
+Represents an Ethernet network interface.

 PppInterface compound module

-This module implements a PPP network interface.
+Implements a PPP network interface.

 TrafficConditionerLayer compound module (no description)